BostonCyclistsUnion/pipelines/README.md

 # BCU

 This repository contains various data tooling for the BCU.
-Currently, this is a personal project, however it is likely that it will eventually be adopted into BCU.
+Currently, this is a personal project, however it is possible that it will eventually be adopted into BCU.

 ## Archive and Realtime